Case Studies: 2017’s Top 10 Growth Hacks

 And here are the results:

 The “print + web” sales increased by a significant 262%!

 The general rule is that the fewer choices you have available, the better conversions are.
 This issue is known as analysis paralysis.
 More features, more services, more options, and more choices decreases your conversions.

 A well-known study was conducted in a supermarket.
-A jam tasting kiosk was set up to offer different flavours to customers.
+A jam tasting kiosk offered various flavors to customers.
 The test compared the impact of varying the number of choices between 24 and 6.